There’s never been a better time to act on your “big idea.” And this manifesto will show you how.

 When you do these three things, you aren’t failing but course-correcting towards a larger goal.

 Be brutal with your ideas but have faith in yourself.

 16. It’s Time to Act on Your Big Idea

-There are no shortages of problems in the world.
+There is no shortage of problems in the world.
 As an entrepreneur, you are wired differently.
 You are wired to seek out solutions.
-All you have to do is channel your attention on the right problem.
+All you have to do is channel your attention to the right problem.
 And you’ll leave the world better off than when you entered it.
-Isn’t that all that really matters?
+Isn’t that all that matters?

 Don’t waste this moment.
 It’s time to dust off the ideas deep in the recess of your mind and take action.